QingXXiong/QingX/Smartcat_Tutorial_For_Freelancer.md

 - Reusing translations for speed and quality across different projects.
 - Providing references on how to translate similar sources.

 Remember TMX we talked about before?
 If a TM is a notepad, then the TMX format is a set of rules for writing on the pad, so you can easily find stuff.
-You may see a different rule like XLIFF, but TMX is universal and compatible with many popular CAT tools like Smartcat.
+You might see a different rule like XLIFF, but TMX is universal and compatible with many popular CAT tools like Smartcat.

 ### Create a translation memory